SLIBIO/SLib-Doc/source/Introduction/Index.rst

 .. note:: What is SDev tool?

-   SDev tool is a UI editor based on SLib.io.
+   SDev tool is a UI editor based on SLib.

    Once you have made the xml layout, you can build this to cpp with SDev.